Academic Development (including Research)

 Node 2: The Translational 1 Domain: Translational research incorporating genomics, genetics, regenerative medicine and advanced imaging incorporating nanotechnology to be based on the St. James’s Hospital site.

-Node 3: The Translational 2 Domain: Population Health encompassing disciplines of biostatistics, epidemiology, population based research, genetic epidemiology and genetics to be based at the Tallaght site.
-Bioengineering is included at the Tallaght site.
+Node 3: The Translational 2 Domain: Population Health encompassing disciplines of biostatistics, epidemiology, population based research, genetic epidemiology and genetics to be based near the TUH campus.
+Bioengineering is included at the TUH site.

 Diagram 1 The Translational Paradigm